wapuugotchi/collections/_caps/magic_wapuu_hat/meta.md

 ---
-slug: witch_hat
+slug: magic_wapuu_hat
-name: Witch Hat
+name: Wizard hat
 author: marktimemedia
 description: This item is a gift from MAGIC WAPUU.
 deactivated: 0